10 Ways to Get to Know Your Audience Better

 - Ask Them – Once you’ve identified precisely who you want to market to, you can simply ask them questions about what they want and need when you’ve incorporated yourself into their communities.
 You’re going to get far more insight when you participate and network with your audience.

 - Do a Test to Determine Interest – Another way to check if you have the right audience is to generate a test of some kind.
-Create a checklist for a topic that you think they care about, offer it as a freebie to see who takes it.
+Create a checklist for a topic that you think they care about and offer it as a freebie to see who takes it.
 Then ask for feedback.

-- Identify Their Pain Points – When it comes to knowing your audience’s pain point, you’ll need first to understand your expertise and the niche you want to be of assistance to your audience.
+- Identify Their Pain Points – When it comes to knowing your audience’s pain points, you’ll need first to understand your expertise and the niche you want to be of assistance to your audience.
 In other words, choose pain points you can solve.

 - Be a Resource – Sometimes, you may not be able to fix a problem on your own due to a miss-match with the audience.
 When this happens, don’t force it.
 Focus on being a resource to your audience, and it’ll be a win-win.